 - However, if the coolant begins to flow but the engine still overheats, you have another problem affecting the cooling system.
-Check the troubleshooting section of your vehicle repair manual to see other causes for engines overheating.
+Check the troubleshooting section of your vehicle repair manual to see other causes for engine overheating.

-Checking Coolant Temperature
+How to Check Coolant Temperature